simple-warfare/bevy_northstar/book/src/getting_started.md

 fn main() {
     App::new()
         .add_plugins(DefaultPlugins)
-        // Add the Northstar Plugin with a selected neighborhood to use the built in pathfinding systems .add_plugins(NorthstarPlugin::<CardinalNeighborhood>::default())
+        // Add the Northstar Plugin with a selected neighborhood to use the built-in pathfinding systems .add_plugins(NorthstarPlugin::<CardinalNeighborhood>::default())
         .add_systems(Startup, (startup, build_grid.after(startup)))
         .run();